Orlando International Airport: Civil years

 In 1975, the final Air Force contingent departed McCoy AFB and the Greater Orlando Aviation Authority (GOAA) was established as a state-chartered local governmental agency and an enterprise fund of the city of Orlando.
 GOAA's mission was to operate, manage and oversee construction of expansions and improvements to both the Orlando International Airport and the Orlando Executive Airport.
 The airport gained its current name and international airport status a year later in 1976 but retained its old IATA airport code MCO and ICAO airport code KMCO.

 The airport became a U.S. Customs Service Foreign Trade Zone (FTZ) in 1978, said zone being designated as FTZ #42.
 In 1979, the facility was also designated as a large hub airport by the FAA based on flight operations and passenger traffic.

 In 1978, construction of the current Landside Terminal and two Airsides on the west side of the terminal (known today as Airsides 1 and 3) began, opening in 1981.
 The terminal's layout was heavily based on the current terminal at Tampa International Airport, which opened a decade prior.
 In 1983 a small chapel was opened memorializing Michael Galvin who died during the construction of the airport's expansion.
 The original International Concourse was housed in Airside 1 and opened in 1984.
 Funding to commence developing the east side of the airport was bonded in 1986, with Runway 17/35 (now 17R/35L) completed in 1989.
 Airside 4 opened in 1990 and also contains an International Concourse for the processing of international flights.
 Airside 2, which filled out what will become known as the North Terminal complex, was completed in 2000, with the last additional gates added in 2006.
 Runway 17L/35R was opened in 2003, providing the airport with a total of four runways.

-In 1978, the airport handled 5 million passengers.
-By 2018, that number had risen to 47 million.
-It the fourth-largest airport in the United States by land area after Denver International Airport, Dallas/Fort Worth International Airport, and Washington Dulles International Airport.
+In 1978, the airport handled nearly 5.2 million passengers.
+By 2018, that number had risen to 47.7 million.
+Presently, it is the fifth-largest airport in the United States by land area after Denver International Airport, Dallas/Fort Worth International Airport, Southwest Florida International Airport, and Washington Dulles International Airport.
+At 11,605 acres, MCO has a larger footprint than John F. Kennedy International Airport, Miami International Airport, and Heathrow Airport combined.
 MCO has North America's fourth tallest control tower at 345 feet, replacing two earlier Air Force and FAA control towers.

 Orlando was a designated Space Shuttle emergency landing site.
 The west-side runways, Runway 18L/36R and Runway 18R/36L, were designed for B-52 Stratofortress bombers, and due to their proximity to NASA's John F. Kennedy Space Center, were an obvious choice for an emergency landing should an emergency return to launch site (RTLS) attempt to land at KSC have fallen short.
 The runway was also an emergency divert site for NASA's Boeing 747 Shuttle Transport Aircraft when relocating orbiters from either west coast modification work or divert recoveries at Edwards AFB, California or the White Sands Missile Range, New Mexico.